Ready to take your education abroad?

 Barnard recommends that all students planning to study in a non-anglophone country take courses in the host country language before going abroad.
 The College also recognizes that there is a wide variety of academic motivations to study abroad beyond language study.
 Students should consult the eligibility requirements for individual programs as listed under approved programs.
 Students interested in a program not on the approved list should submit a petition application well before the study abroad deadline.

-Begin by exploring the 120+ study abroad options on our approved programs list.
+Begin by exploring the 120+ study abroad options on the full approved programs list or use the advanced search option to filter by specific criteria.
 Once you are familiar with potential programs there several ways to gain more guidance in choosing the program which best fits your goals.

 Choosing a Program